amazeeio/docs/environment_type.md

 # Environments

 Every site within amazee.io runs in a certain environment.
 Either this is **production** or it is **development**.
-Those environments have slight differnces to eachother, you can read about those differences below:
+Those environments have slight differnces to each other, you can read about those differences below:

 ## Production Environment